 On a recent trip to Knott County, our Director of U.S. Programs Renée Kube met with Deb at the Jones Fork Elementary School’s Family Resource Center.
 Deb said she feels that support from our sponsors plays a big role in children getting the attention they need and making them feel like equals with their peers.
 She says it helps with their self-esteem and makes them want to work harder in class.
 In fact, test scores at the school have risen for the past few years in a row, showing the students progress.

 As they continued to talk, Deb explained to Renée that the community around Jones Fork Elementary used to be bustling with mining jobs, but is now hurting.
 The population is in decline, and many families feel hopeless about the future.
 The poverty is harsh.
 The closing of the last local mine about ten years ago had a ripple effect — soon afterward both the local gas station and grocery store were forced to close.
 Last year students set up and ran a food pantry to help their classmates.
 Deb mentioned to Renée how proud she is of her students doing well in school despite their impoverished backgrounds and how willing they are to help fellow students as though they were all one big family.

 Test scores at the school have risen for the past few years in a row, showing the students progress.

 During her visit, Renée had the chance to meet Laura*, a young student enrolled in our program.

 When she and Renée met, Laura was holding a greeting card she had just received from her sponsor.
-According to Deb, Laura loves being on our program.
+According to Deb, Laura loves being in our program.
 She loves her school supplies and nice clothes.
-She told Renée that having a sponsor is “the best!”
+She told Renée that having a sponsor is “the best!”.